the episode

 Debbie Dieman: Yes.

 KimberlyFaith: I mean, we call that recidivism, right?
 How high or low is the recidivism rate?
 So, you know, I was going to give you credit for training up good character in this boy.
-Oh, thank Because he wasn’t angry with me.
-He was just sad.

-Yeah.
-And he understood what I was saying.
+Kimberly Faith: And he understood what I was saying.
 And so, you know, of course, I don’t know if I told you this or not, but right after he left, I called my mom, who’s my prayer warrior.
 She’s the one, the power behind the ministry.
-I said, mom, I got another person to add to the prayer list.
+I said, mom, I’ve got another person to add to the prayer list.
+And so she did.
+I didn’t tell her any details, of course, because it would have been confidential at that point.
+Right?

+Well, then two weeks later, August 29, he had called my office to make an appointment.
+I wasn’t going to see him again.
 But my office team kept saying, he is insistent.
 He needs to see you.
 And he wants to bring his mom.
 Do you remember him saying that to you?

 Debbie Dieman: No. As a matter of fact, we pulled up in front of your office and he was going in and he said, You want to come, mom?
 And I thought, You want me to come with you?
 So I said, Yeah.
 I mean, I’m going to do whatever my kid wants.
+So I went in and the rest of it was really pretty remarkable when we were sitting in there.

 KimberlyFaith: Well, it was funny because when I saw him, when I went out to the waiting room to see him, you know, to get him and bring him back, I knew there was something different.
 And I was kind of surprised to see you there.
 I was like, well, I said, do you want your mom to be present?

-You did.
-I most certainly do.
+Kimberly Faith: I most certainly do.
 I was like, well, okay, Chris, you know?
 All right.
-That’s when I very rarely am this direct with people, but I just knew the Holy Spirit was guiding and prompting this conversation.
+That’s when, I’m very rarely this direct with people, but I just knew the Holy Spirit was guiding and prompting this conversation.
 I remember we didn’t do much small talk.
 I was like, Chris, if you died tonight, do you know where you would go?
+He looked me right in the eye and he said, yep.

 Debbie Dieman: Yes.
 And what a blessing for me as a mom.
 I pretty much knew that, but for you to smack me in the little face with that was just because I had no idea that he would be leaving.
 None of us did six days later.

 KimberlyFaith: Yeah.
-Well, and what was interesting about the conversation too is, I mean, I didn’t just I felt like that and maybe it was for you as much for him to hear.
+Well, and what was interesting about the conversation too is, I mean, I didn’t, just I felt like that and maybe it was for you as much for him to hear.
 And I asked him, well, where are you going?
 You know, if you die, where are you going to go?
 And he’s like, I’m, I do know I’m going to go to heaven because I know God doesn’t lie.

 And I trusted Jesus as my Lord and savior.
 And man, I just, you know, I got excited.
 You remember that?
 I was like, wow.
 You know, I could feel his confidence in him knowing that he had trusted Jesus as his Lord and savior.
+And it was such a blessing.
+Again, I feel so honored that God allowed me to be part of this journey.

-Debbie Dieman: Yes.
-Because that’s eternal.
-Yes.
+Kimberly Faith: Because that’s eternal.

-KimberlyFaith: And to be part of that, it was just like, it’s not even describable really.
+Kimberly Faith: And to be part of that, it was just like, it’s not even describable really.
 It’s like you can’t adequately articulate that experience because it’s so deeply spiritual.
 But it was such a rejoicing moment for me to have you there.
 You know?
-Because I know I’m a mom.
+Because I know, I’m a mom.

 Debbie Dieman: Yeah.
-Yeah.

-KimberlyFaith: And you’re right.
-We didn’t know that six days later, you would find him kneeling by his bed just and he’d gone on to be with the Lord.
-Yeah.
-What a I I still you know, when I was rereading some of my notes from that meeting and and before I called you to see if you wanted to do this podcast, I just bawled.
-Oh.
+Kimberly Faith: What I still you know, when I was re-reading some of my notes from that meeting and and before I called you to see if you wanted to do this podcast, I just bawled.

-I was just like that man.
-And it goes back to what CS Lewis was saying.
-Mhmm.
+Kimberly Faith: I was just like that man.
+And it goes back to what C.S.
+Lewis was saying.
 We don’t know if the person that we meet today that we might be judging, like, that person is a drug addict.
 We can’t you know, they’re not going to ever, or that person is a millionaire.
+They’re not going to listen or whatever the situation might be.
+Well, we’re judging where they are without even letting the spirit direct us.

-KimberlyFaith: your thing.
+KimberlyFaith: Not your thing.

 Debbie Dieman: Yeah.
 I used to think I was addicted to chocolate.
 I’m not addicted to anything.
 And so, to watch him struggle with that was torment.
 It was just torment daily.

 KimberlyFaith: And you bring up a good point, Debbie.
 I think that we don’t understand each other’s particular addictions.
 But the bottom line and you tell me if you think I’m right about this or wrong about it, but our addiction is really to self.
-Our we all have addictions to self in our own way.
-That’s true.
-We choose to maybe stay home on Sunday morning because we’d rather go to the lake instead of being part of a worship and engaged in a church.
+We all have addictions to self in our own way.

-Debbie Dieman: Mhmm.
+Debbie Dieman: Right.

 KimberlyFaith: We may choose to, you know, not invite somebody over because it’s too much trouble to to host them for dinner and maybe minister to them.
-Mhmm.
 You know, Jesus washed our feet.
 He washed the disciples’ feet.
-Yes.

 Debbie Dieman: Yes.

 KimberlyFaith: And you’ve got a bank full of $10,000,000,000,000, why are you judging the person who, you know, owes you $10?
-Mhmm.
 You know?
 Does that make sense?

 Debbie Dieman: Yes.
 It makes perfect sense.